h12w/gspec/DESIGN.md

 * setup run once before all tests
 * teardown run once after all tests

-"go test" does nothing to help the developer with setup/teardown, devlopers have to figure out themselves.
+"go test" does nothing to help the developer with shared setup/teardown code.

-Traditional xUnit style testing frameworks implement each step above as virtual methods in a base class or interface.
-They do provide a complete solution, including concurrency.
+xUnit style testing frameworks implement each step above as virtual methods in a base class or interface.
+They do provide a complete solution, including possible support for concurrency.
 However, They have to introduce unavoidable boilerplate code of defining derived test classes, and nested test group is not straight forward to implement with derived classes.